Teleportation of Post-Selected Quantum States: Instantaneous Non-Local Computation and Measurement

 Bob can perform whatever computation or measurement, von Neumann or POVM, he wants on the joint pre and post-selected system $B^{ij}_1 B^{ij}_2$, repeating it for all ports $(i,j)$.
 If he wishes he can use pre and post-selected port-based teleportation to send all the systems $B^{ij}_1$ back to Alice, using the multi-port variation \cite{portBasedMulti1, portBasedMulti2, portBasedMulti3} for efficiency.
 At the end Alice knows $i$ and Bob knows $j(i)$, so they can pick the right results via classical communication.
 That completes the protocol, which again works on arbitrary initial entangled states, pure or mixed.

-This is exponentially more efficient in terms of entanglement than the previously known instantaneous measurement protocol for pre and post-selected states \cite{nonLocalPreAndPostSelectedLev}.
-This exponential gap was shown in \cite{instantaneousQuantumComputation} for the pre-selected case, which uses $O(n 2^{8n})$ ebits to measure $n$ pre-selected qubits for each of Alice and Bob whilst reducing the error below a fixed amount.
-Since the first step in our protocol above converts $n$ pre and post-selected qubits into $2n$ pre-selected qubits and then follows the same port-based usage of entanglement as \cite{instantaneousQuantumComputation}, it still uses exponentially less than \cite{nonLocalPreAndPostSelectedLev}.
+This port-based protocol is exponentially more efficient in terms of entanglement than the previously known instantaneous measurement protocol for pre and post-selected states \cite{nonLocalPreAndPostSelectedLev}.
+This exponential gap was shown in \cite{instantaneousQuantumComputation} for the pre-selected case.
+The ebits of entanglement used to instantaneously measure a system of $m$ qubits for Alice (i.e. dimension $d = 2^m$) and $m$ for Bob, whilst making the probability of failure less than $\epsilon$, scales with $m$ as shown in table \ref{table:entanglementUsage}.
 Our protocol is more efficient still for POVMs as it uses the same entanglement as a von Neumann measurement, whereas the previous protocol requires writing the POVM as a von Neumann measurement using an ancilla, then teleporting the ancilla and system to be measured together back and forth as one higher dimensional system.

+To calculate that upper bound of the entanglement usage for the port-based instantaneous measurement for pre-selected systems, we start from the optimal probability of success of port-based teleportation, given by theorem 4 in \cite{portBasedImprovements2}, as $p = 1 - (d^2-1)/(n + d^2 - 1)$, where $n$ is the number of ports.
+The measurement protocol first teleports $m$ qubits from Bob to Alice, using $m$ ebits.
+Then it port-based teleports all $2m$ qubits back from Alice to Bob as a single $d = 2^{2m}$ dimensional system in $n$ ports, using at most $2m n$ ebits (the optimal port-based teleportation uses a non-maximally entangled state whose entanglement will be upper bounded by this).
+Setting $p = 1 - \epsilon$, $\epsilon$ small so we can ignore the entanglement usage of the original teleportation, and ignoring terms which are small compared to $2^{4m}$, we have an upper bound on the entanglement usage of $(2m/\epsilon) 2^{4m}$.
+The entanglement usage of measuring $m$ pre and post-selected qubits is similar, with $m$ replaced by $2m$, as each pre and post-selected qubit is mapped into $2$ pre-selected qubits before being port-based teleported.

+To calculate the entanglement usage of the original (Vaidman) protocol to measure $m$ pre-selected qubits for Alice and $m$ for Bob, we follow section 1.3 of \cite{instantaneousQuantumComputation}.
+The probability of success in each round of the protocol is $2^{-4m}$ (except for the first round, which is $2^{-2m}$).
+Then the number of rounds, $r$, needed to make the probability of failure equal to a given $\epsilon$ is roughly $\ln(1/\epsilon) 2^{4m}$, where $\ln$ is the natural logarithm.
+The entanglement usage of round $r$ (after the first couple of rounds) is roughly $4m 2^{4m(r-2) + 2m}$.
+Putting these together gives the result in table \ref{table:entanglementUsage}.
+The entanglement usage of the original protocol for pre and post-selected qubits \cite{nonLocalPreAndPostSelectedLev} was calculated along similar lines.